joseslavkis/joseslavkis/README.md

 - **Java**: For developing small-scale games.
 - **Operating Systems**: Understanding and developing mechanisms related to operating systems.
-- **Algorithm Design**: Focusing on techniques such as dynamic programming, divide and conquer, backtracking, and greedy algorithms.
+- **Algorithm Design**: Focusing on techniques such as dynamic and linear programming, divide and conquer, backtracking, greedy algorithms.